Yttrium-tYcLief/sod-guides/enclave/boss3.md

 # Boss 3: [Solistrasza](https://www.wowhead.com/classic/npc=238954)
 *Last updated: 4/26/25*

 This boss has three phases.
 You must fully kill the boss 3 times - her health bar resets to full during each phase transition.
-You can tell what phase you're in by her color - she's red for phase 1, yellow (Time-Lost) for phase 2, and plagued for phase 3.
+You can tell what phase you're in by her color: she's red for Phase 1, yellow (Time-Lost) for Phase 2, and plagued for Phase 3.

 This boss has a lot of mechanics, but individually they're pretty straightforward.
 All of her mechanics appear from the beginning.